mefrem/mefrem.github.io/_pages/machine-learning.md

 ## Current Projects

-- [*SanctionsExplorer*](https://master.d2lar62teu450l.amplifyapp.com/) is a continuously updated, web-scraping database and search service providing information pertaining to internationally sanctioned individuals and their known co-conspirators, given that such information is spread across hundreds of goverment databases and unstructured reports from dozens of authorizing sources like the United States, US Treasury, UN, and European Union.
-Completed as a technical consultant for the national security think tank the [Center for Advanced Defense Studies](https://c4ads.org/)
+- [*SanctionsExplorer*](https://master.d2lar62teu450l.amplifyapp.com/) is a continuously updated, web-scraping database and search service providing information pertaining to internationally sanctioned individuals and their known co-conspirators, information spread across hundreds of goverment databases and unstructured reports from dozens of authorizing sources like the United States, US Treasury, UN, and European Union.
+Served in a technical consultant role for the national security think tank the [Center for Advanced Defense Studies](https://c4ads.org/)
 - A mapping tool of my neighborhood's informal network of shared security camera locations.
 The network was featured in the *Baltimore Sun*: ["This Baltimore neighborhood has built an informal home camera network to fight crime.
 Police say it’s working."](https://www.baltimoresun.com/news/crime/bs-md-ci-cr-patterson-park-cameras-20191021-wng33b54ffe55ikbxt2arrxmka-story.html)

 ## Learned Machines, Trained Models